Taha2053/healthcast/app/outputs/motivational_script.md

-# Motivational Script

-*(Upbeat, energetic intro music starts and fades to the background)*

-Hey!
-What is UP, champ!
-It’s your friendly AI coach, and I am absolutely fired up looking at your plan for the week.
-You’re 22, you’re ready to build some serious muscle, and this is the roadmap to get it done.
-Let’s go!

-First up: your workouts.
-That 6pm slot is perfect.
-You get to shake off the day and channel all that energy into building a stronger you.
-We’re on a killer Push-Pull-Legs split this week.

-Monday, we kick things off with a powerful **Push Day**.
-Think chest, shoulders, triceps—we're building that armor.
-Tuesday, it’s **Pull Day**, where we carve out that back and build those biceps.
-Wednesday… you know what it is. **LEG DAY!** We don’t skip leg day; we build a foundation of strength.

-Then we run it right back!
-Thursday and Friday are another round of Push and Pull to really maximize that muscle growth.
-On Saturday, we switch gears and torch calories with some high-intensity **HIIT** training to keep you lean and athletic.

-And Sunday?
-We rest.
-That is just as important as the lifts, my friend.
-That is when your body rebuilds and grows stronger.

-Now, let's talk fuel, because you can't build a house without bricks!
-We’re kicking those low-protein habits to the curb.
-Your nutrition plan is simple and packed with power.
-We're talking oats and eggs, chicken and rice, fish and quinoa.
-Each day is centered around high-quality protein to repair and build the muscle you're working so hard for in the gym.

-This is your blueprint for success.
-The plan is here.
-All you have to do is show up, put in the work, and fuel your body right.
-Be consistent, trust the process, and watch the results happen.

-You’ve got this.
-Now let’s have an amazing week.
-Go crush it!

-*(Upbeat, energetic music swells and fades out)*
+Hey there and welcome to your weekly power-up!
+I am so fired up for you today because I'm looking at this incredible plan you've got laid out, and wow, you are absolutely set up for success.

+You've got these amazing goals of building muscle and losing weight, and this week is your launchpad.
+We're kicking things off with a bang with that HIIT session – think of it as lighting a fire under your metabolism for the whole week!
+Then you're moving into those incredible strength days.
+Full body, upper, and lower body workouts... this is where you're going to sculpt that strong, powerful physique you're working towards.
+We've even got cardio in there to keep your heart healthy and your energy soaring.
+And that rest day on Sunday?
+That is not a day off, that is a day ON for recovery, which is where the real magic happens.

+Now, let's talk about fuel, because you can't out-train a bad diet!
+This nutrition plan is designed to power every single one of those workouts.
+That delicious oatmeal for breakfast, that protein-packed chicken for lunch, that amazing salmon for dinner... this isn't about restriction, this is about nourishing your body so it can perform at its absolute best.
+And look at all those alternatives!
+You have so much flexibility to keep things fresh and exciting.

+Remember, the workouts build the muscle, and the food fuels the build.
+They work together as the ultimate power couple to get you exactly where you want to be.

+So take a deep breath.
+Look at this plan not as a chore, but as a promise you are making to yourself.
+You are strong, you are capable, and you are about to crush this week.
+One workout, one meal, one day at a time.
+Let's do this